This tour is no longer available, please see similar tours below or send an enquiry

 Meals Included: Breakfast, Dinner

 Today we spend much of our time in the Namib Desert.
 Rising early, we catch the tallest dunes in the world in the best light and can climb one as the sun rises.
-We can either walk to Hiddenvlei or catch a transfer (optional extra) to Deadvlei, where ancient acacia trees form an eerie desert scene.
+We can then either walk to Hiddenvlei as a group (a round journey of 1hr 45min) or catch a 4×4 transfer (optional extra) to Deadvlei, where ancient acacia trees form an eerie desert scene.
 If we’re lucky, we may see gemsbok or ostrich among the dunes.
 In the afternoon, we visit Sesriem Canyon before joining a guide to see the cheetahs at the Namib Carnivore Conservation Centre (please see Responsible Travel section); depending on time, we may go tomorrow morning.
 We then continue to our next camp approximately one-hour away.

 Driving: 124mi (200km); three hours